When you work with a Chinook Business Intermediary, the task of selling a business is far less stressful:

 How Chinook Will Assist You:

-To engage this process fully, you will need to assemble and provide, over the course of the process, some or all of the following documents or information:
+To get started, you will need to assemble and provide, over the course of the process, some or all of the following documents or information:

 - 3 Years (5 years preferred) accountant prepared financial statements including balance sheets.

-- Year-to-date interim financials, either management prepared, or accountant prepared.
+- Year-to-date interim financials, either in-house, or accountant prepared.

 - Copies of the lease for premises, and any other leases or contracts for equipment, vehicles, etc.

 - A list of furniture, fixtures and equipment (“FFE”) and its estimated current market value.

 - Average level of your business inventory and any seasonal fluctuations we should be aware of.